RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181021_r1_37C_glucose_O2_dilution/README.md

 ## Experimental Protocol

-1. Cells as described in "Strain Information" were grown to saturation overnight in 3mL of LB Miller + chloramphenicol for the `dilution` strain.
+1. Cells as described in "Strain Information" were grown to saturation in 3mL of LB Miller + chloramphenicol for the `dilution` strain.
 The cells were assumed to be saturated after this time.

 2. Cells were diluted 1:10000 into 3mL of M9 + 0.5% glucose (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
 ATC was added from a 1µg/mL stock in 50% EtOH to the appropriate concentration.

 3. Tubes were placed in a rack and covered with a plastic box to protect from photocleavage of ATC.
-Cells were allowed to grow for ~ 10 hours at 37°C with shaking at ~ 220 RPM.
-The cells grew to near saturation overnight (OD_600nm_ ~ 0.9) and were further diluted 1:10 and allowed to growth for 3 more hours.
+Cells were allowed to grow for 8 hours at 37°C with shaking at ~ 220 RPM.

 4. Once the cells reached an OD<sub>600nm</sub> between 0.2 - 0.4, the cells were removed from the warm room and harvested.

 **Microscopy**

-1. A 100µL aliquot of each of the `dilution` samples from ATC concentrations were combined in a 1.5mL eppendorf tube.
+1. A 100µL aliquot of each of the `dilution` samples with varying ATC concentrations were combined in a 1.5mL eppendorf tube, with 200µL of the 1ng/mL and 2ng/mL `dilution` samples added instead of 100µL.

 2. This `dilution` mixture was pelleted at 13000xg for 2 min.
 The supernatant was withdrawn and the pellet was resuspended in 1mL of ATC-free growth medium.
 This procedure was repeated twice more.